 Orthodontics: If crooked and misaligned teeth are the cause of your bite problem, Dr. Pop may recommend orthodontic treatment to help restore balance to your bite.
 Invisalign can be used to help patients correct bite problems.
 Dr. Pop is an Invisalign provider in Roslyn, NY.

 Reduce stress: Sometimes TMJ pain can often be relieved with a lifestyle change by reducing the stress that could be triggering teeth grinding and jaw clenching.
-Daily walks and physical exercise is a good first step in reducing stress.
+Daily walks and physical exercise are good first steps in reducing stress.

 TMJ Treatment FAQs